How to eliminate stress and negative emotions and behaviours in schools?

 All this has a full advantage for the education systems which become effective spaces for fostering equality, integration, and intercultural understanding.

-The main objective of the FRIENDS project is to disseminate and replicate on a wider European scale an innovative but well-researched whole school approach known as the Quiet Time based on the Transcendental Meditation programme (Quiet Time/TM programme) for schools.
-This scientifically proven approach will be implemented in 4 European countries (Portugal, Italy, Belgium and UK), targeting schools and non-formal educational institutions with minority and disadvantaged students, or with a migrant background.
+The main objective of the FRIENDS project has been to disseminate and replicate on a wider European scale an innovative but well-researched whole school approach known as the Quiet Time based on the Transcendental Meditation programme (Quiet Time/TM programme) for schools.
+This scientifically proven approach has been implemented in 4 European countries (Portugal, Italy, Belgium and UK), targeting schools and non-formal educational institutions with minority and disadvantaged students, or with a migrant background and involving in the FRIENDS project a total of 1800 students and learners, 900 teachers and staff and 200 parents that have been trained in the QT/TM programme.

 TO DISSEMINATE AND SCALE-UP OUR GOOD PRACTICE

-To disseminate and scale-up on a wider European scale the chosen innovative good practice in 5 countries (Portugal, Italy, Belgium, UK and Spain), targeting schools and non-formal education institutions with minority students and those with disadvantaged or with a migrant background.
+Disseminating and scaling-up on a wider European scale the chosen innovative good practice in 5 countries (Portugal, Italy, Belgium, UK and Spain), targeting schools and non-formal education institutions with minority students and those with disadvantaged or with a migrant background.

 ESTABLISHING SOLID EVIDENCE-BASED POLICY RECOMMENDATIONS ON THE QUIET TIME/TRANSCENDENTAL MEDITATION PROGRAMME IMPLEMENTATION